codeigniter4/CodeIgniter4/user_guide_src/source/database/migration.rst

 The database connection and the database Forge class are both available to you through ``$this->db`` and ``$this->forge``, respectively.

+Alternatively, you can use a command-line call to generate a skeleton migration file.
+See below for more details.

 Using $currentVersion
 =====================